WhiskerWeirdo/BanterBrain-Buddy/README.md

 - No ability to check for Twitch followers
 - ElevenLabs API check (preloading voices) can sometimes timeout after 15 seconds.
 This makes the first time you use it, probably quite a bit slower when editing persona's, but that's only until it works.
 This cannot really be fixed on my side.

+### RELEASE V1.0.0 RELEASE
+Fixed:
+- Some small logic errors for Elevenlabs fixed when loading twice in personas
+- Some small logic errors fixed when switching personas and saving from dialog window

 ### RELEASE V0.1.8 BETA
 Fixed:
 - https://github.com/WhiskerWeirdo/BanterBrain-Buddy/issues/57 now uses a broadcaster account to verify channel issues while a bot account can be used for talking in chat.
 The bot account is optional.
 - https://github.com/WhiskerWeirdo/BanterBrain-Buddy/issues/55 now throws an error when there is an audio device selected that's active but unusable with Azure Speech
 - https://github.com/WhiskerWeirdo/BanterBrain-Buddy/issues/58 logfile is now being created in appdata, The same directory where some application settings files are being written to.
 Also some more error handling incase there's issues writing.

 ### RELEASE V0.1.7 BETA